 In my Epigenetic Series, we will explore the different epigenetic factors that may activate or deactivate cells and certain genetic expressions.

 Stay tuned on the DRG blog for more on epigenetic health and wellness!
-Learn more about how Epigenetics effects YOU with The EDGE Blueprint Consult, a genetic-based report and private consultation that will give you the tools you need to achieve your maximum potential.
+Learn more about how Epigenetics affects YOU with The N1 Performance Health Consult, a genetic-based report and private consultation that will give you the tools you need to achieve your maximum potential.
 Sign up now!